-Encarregado De Educação: Appointed Parent or Legal Guardian for Schooling Purposes
+Appointed Parent or Legal Guardian (Encarregado De Educação)

-Encarregado de educação is the person who assumes the main role in the child’s education and handles all matters related to school.
+Encarregado de educação (appointed legal guardian for schooling purposes) is the person who assumes the main role in the child’s education and handles all matters related to school.
 You are asked to appoint an encarregado de educação for your kid at Portuguese schools.
 This is typically one of the parents or legal guardians, but in case this is not possible, it can be whoever is in charge of caring for the child.

 Being the encarregado de educação means you become the school’s first point of contact and official spokesperson for the child.
 For example, they can be asked to sign the child’s tests, official notes the child may bring to or from school, and attend parent-teacher meetings, among other responsibilities.
 You can even incur a fine (up to 88 EUR (96 USD)) if you miss an official request to attend your child’s school.

 Need to Relocate to Portugal?